 The grading information for this class is noted above.
-Student must schedule meetings to solicit feedback from the instructor on their Research Assignments and In-Class Final Presentations.
-The feedback will be done via scheduled telephone calls; no written feedback will be provided.
-Be sure to schedule these appointments well in advance, to ensure that the instructor is available at a time convenient to you.
+Each student is encouraged to solicit feedback from the instructor on their Research Assignment (Final Paper) and In-Class Final Presentation as the assignments are developed.
+The feedback will be done via a scheduled telephone call (no written feedback will be provided).